alottabits/boardfarm/boardfarm3/lib/gui/README_UI_DISCOVERY.md

 - Use `--no-headless` to debug modal appearance

 **Missing pages:**
-- Increase `--max-depth` to crawl deeper
+- BFS automatically discovers all reachable pages - if a page is missing, it's not linked
-- Check if pages require specific navigation sequence
+- Check if pages require specific navigation sequence (e.g., form submission)
-- Verify links are standard `<a>` tags (not JavaScript handlers)
+- Verify links are standard `<a>` tags (not JavaScript handlers without href)
+- Confirm pages aren't behind permission checks or conditional UI

 **Stale Element Reference Exceptions:**
 - These are common in Single Page Applications (SPAs) where the DOM updates dynamically